 You need to show admission reps you’re college material.
 That means writing coherent sentences, using proper spelling and grammar, and answering questions fully and accurately.
 Editing your application for content and proofreading it for errors will help you do that.
-Really, you’re not just checking your application for wayward punctuation—you’re editing for your future!
+You’re not just checking your college application for poor punctuation—you’re editing for your future!
 (No pressure.)
 But I promise it’s not that hard to do.
 These tips should help.

-Don't trust spellcheck!
+I repeat: Don't trust spellcheck!
 Don’t trust grammar check either.
-Yes, pay attention to those red and green squiggly lines when you see them, but remember they won’t catch everything.
-They even make mistakes too!
-It’s up to you to make sure your college application is truly error free.
+Yes, pay attention to those red and green squiggly lines when you see them, but remember they won’t catch everything—they make mistakes too!
+It’s up to you to make sure your college application is truly error-free.

 Come back later

 Don’t edit right away.
 After you’ve finished filling out your application or a draft of your essay, take a break.
 (I’d give it at least an hour, if not a day.)
 You’ll come back with fresh eyes and a fresh perspective—which are better for catching mistakes.

 Set the stage

 Make sure you’re in the right editing mindset and environment before diving in.
 Whether you’re reviewing your application on a computer or reading a printed copy, set aside some time just for editing and find a quiet place to do it.
 Loud, distracting noises and editing just don't mix.

 Read and reread each question carefully